About Us

 Ross is an accomplished animation professional and has worked on award-winning films including The Princess and the Frog and The Simpsons Movie.
 You can learn more about Ross at http://rossblocher.com.

-Carrie Poppy (Co-host, Script Supervisor)
+Carrie Poppy (Co-host)

-Ian Kremer (Producer, Sound Engineer, Web Designer, Photographer)
+Ian Kremer (Producer, Co-editor)

 Ian holds a Bachelors degree in Computer Science from the University of California, Riverside, and works as a software developer in Olympia Washington.
 He prides himself on collecting a wide array of media (from Carl Sagan’s Cosmos to Santa vs. the Martians), loves video games, and is always training for his next, most challenging marathon.
 If Ian’s not recording, editing and producing Oh No, Ross and Carrie!, you might find him taking photos, attending lectures, or trying to get eight hours of sleep.
 As you can see, Ian wears many hats.
 No, seriously… he wears many hats.